-United States Department of Labor - Occupational Safety and Health Administration (OSHA)
+U.S. Department of Labor (DOL) - Occupational Safety and Health Administration (OSHA)

-Grants to USA nonprofits, including labor unions, community organizations, faith-based organizations, IHEs, employer associations, and tribal and Native entities to deliver occupational health and safety training for workers and employers.
-Required registrations may take several weeks to complete.
+Grants to USA nonprofit organizations, including community and faith-based organizations, labor unions, employer associations, IHEs, and tribal entities to provide educational programs and training related to occupational safety.
+Required registrations may take more than five weeks to complete.

 The Susan Harwood Training Grant Program funds eligible nonprofit organizations to develop and deliver training on the recognition, abatement, and prevention of occupational safety and health hazards in workplaces.
-Training must reach workers and employers from multiple small businesses.
 When developing training, consider these four program emphasis areas:

 GrantWatch ID#: 154628

 The maximum award for a Targeted Topic Training grant is $160,000.

 Program funding is for a 12-month period beginning no later than September 30, 2022, and ending on September 30, 2023.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.